petsc/petsc/doc/faq/index.rst

    Only the highest level PETSc object used needs to specify the view option.

-How Do I Know The Amount Of Time Spent On Each Level Of The Multigrid Solver/Preconditioner?
+How do I know the amount of time spent on each level of the multigrid solver/preconditioner?
 --------------------------------------------------------------------------------------------

 Run with ``-log_view`` and ``-pc_mg_log``

-Where Do I Get The Input Matrices For The Examples?
+Where do I get the input matrices for the examples?
 ---------------------------------------------------

 Some examples use ``$DATAFILESPATH/matrices/medium`` and other files.
 These test matrices in PETSc binary format can be found in the `datafiles repository
 <https://gitlab.com/petsc/datafiles>`__.

-When I Dump Some Matrices And Vectors To Binary, I Seem To Be Generating Some Empty Files With ``.info`` Extensions.
-What's The Deal With These?
+When I dump some matrices and vectors to binary, I seem to be generating some empty files with ``.info`` extensions.
+What's the deal with these?
 ------------------------------------------------------------------------------------------------------------------------------------------------

 PETSc binary viewers put some additional information into ``.info`` files like matrix